hasinoorit/gudam/README.md

 ## Preloading Data

 You can use the `$preload` built-in function to preload data into your store.
-It can commit changes without triggering effects and runs only once:
+It takes a callback function that receives an object with initial state values and returns the updated state.
+The following example provides additional details:

 ```javascript
 import { GudamContext, useGudam } from 'gudam'